udistr/AOGCM1D/README.md

 height coordinates
 Processess included:

-vertical advaction, explicit integration vetical diffustion:
+* Vertical advaction, explicit integration
+* Vetical diffustion:
-Large and Yeager (1994) for the ocean
+  * Large and Yeager (1994) for the ocean
-Holtslag and Boville (1993) for the atmosphere
+  * Holtslag and Boville (1993) for the atmosphere
-Bulk formulea for the air-sea interface based on Large and Yeager (2004) Solar radiation including transmision to the deeper ocean
+* Bulk formulea for the air-sea interface based on Large and Yeager (2004)
+* Solar radiation including transmision to the deeper ocean
+* Condensation and deposition of super-saturated water vapor

-## Issues
+## Issues/todo

+* holtslag scheme noisy and boundary layer seems too shallow
-sum of ocean SW not equal 1
+* sum of ocean SW not equal 1
+* improve performance
+* restart
+* documentation